What Is a Pre-purchase Inspection?

 In the end, your mechanic will produce a detailed report that should include their general notes plus a grade or check mark for each inspected component.

-How a pre-purchase inspection works
+How does a pre-purchase inspection work?

-- Ride, including listening or feeling for issues with the engine, transmission, wheel bearings, suspension, brakes and safety systems.
+• Ride, including listening or feeling for issues with the engine, transmission, wheel bearings, suspension, brakes and safety systems

 Keep in mind that a clean bill of health from a pre-purchase inspection doesn’t mean you’re immune to car problems down the road.
 If you want to protect the investment you’ve made in your car, you might want to look into extended warranty options.